prakhar-gupta8/INMAS-python-workshop/README.md

 ### Credits
-A first version of this course was developed by Emily Shinkle, Shinhae Park, Adriana Morales Miranda, Luke Leisman, Martin Lacasse, and many Teaching Assistants (TAs) who have provided valuable feedback and improvements.
+A first version of this course was developed by Emily Shinkle, Shinhae Park, Adriana Morales Miranda, Luke Leisman, Martin Lacasse, and many teaching assistants (TAs) who have provided valuable feedback and improvements.
 Current version is the result of a significant overhaul done by Martin Lacasse in 2024, reorganizing, adding, and removing material and exercises, and restructuring the workshop to be more adaptable to the students' and instructors' needs.